microsoft/cobalt/devops/providers/azure-devops/templates/function_app_maven/README.md

 - ### Variable group naming conventions

     Variable groups are named in a way that allows the pipeline to infer rather or not the group belongs to a specific environment within the release stage.
 Variable group naming conventions should be respected.
 They are hardcoded in the following `yaml` files and are required.
-More details about the values of these variable groups are described [here](Link to service usage).
+More details about the values of these variable groups are described in the [app usage](./examples/function_app_usage.md) example.

     | Variable Group | YAML FILE |
     | ---      | ---         |